 Reciprocal Borrowing Agreements

-All public libraries will gladly provide interlibrary loan services for their patrons, including those students involved in Tusculum College Professional Studies programs, and can often have a desired item back to your home town much faster than we can have it here for your pickup.
+All public libraries will gladly provide interlibrary loan services for their patrons, including those students involved in Tusculum University Adult and Online Studies programs, and can often have a desired item back to your home town much faster than we can have it here for your pickup.
 It is not uncommon for the Greeneville-Greene County Public Library and branches of the Knoxville, Oak Ridge, and Chattanooga Public Libraries to have loans available overnight.
-If you wish to provide full data on the book you want to borrow before you visit your local library, you can write it down after seeing it at a book store or a university like UT Knoxville or search library card catalogs via the TC Subject Guides.